 Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 If breast cancer is not discovered at an early stage, treatment options can become more limited as well.
 There is also an increased likelihood that more invasive procedures become the only option left, which in turn can mean more pain and suffering for the patient, prolonging recovery times.
-In the worst cases, failure to detect breast cancer in good time can allow it to become untreatable and therefore terminal.
+In the worst cases, failing to detect breast cancer in good time can allow it to become untreatable and therefore terminal.

 How can we help?

 If you feel that your diagnosis of breast cancer was handled negligently, or not to the standard that should be reasonably expected of the healthcare professionals entrusted with your care, then talk to our team at the earliest convenience.
-We can help examine the facts and provide honest, expert opinion on whether you have grounds to make a claim for misdiagnosis negligence.
+We can help examine the facts and provide honest, expert opinion on whether you have grounds to make a claim for misdiagnosis.

 Can I claim for Breast Cancer Misdiagnosis or Negligence?